Skip to content

 Answer: Los Angeles, with Santa Monica often treated as the classic western endpoint.

-Why it works in the car: The trap is that road-trip culture says Santa Monica Pier, while official summaries often say Chicago to Los Angeles.
-Give both and let the car argue gently.
+The trap here: Road-trip culture says Santa Monica Pier, while official summaries usually say Chicago to Los Angeles.
+Give both, and let the car argue it out gently.

 16. How many states did historic Route 66 cross?
 (Medium)